 Skip to main content

-Connect and integrate your Azure AD user store into your AdminX tenant.
+Connect and integrate your Microsoft Entra ID user store into your AdminX tenant.
 Once integrated, all your Azure AD users can be managed from AdminX.

 Prerequisites for Azure

-AdminX and BlockID integrate with Azure AD natively using Microsoft Graph.
+AdminX and BlockID integrate with Microsoft Entra ID natively using Microsoft Graph.
 To set up this integration, we need to create a few things in Azure.

 tip